 Alternative 1 (No Action) would be expected to have lower biological benefits compared to Preferred Alternative 2.
-Alternative 1 (No Action) would continue to manage scamp as an individual species and yellowmouth grouper as part of the Other South Atlantic Shallow Water Grouper (OSASWG) complex, and not allow changes to catch levels and other management measures necessary to address the overfished status of scamp and yellowmouth grouper as a complex, as per the 2022 stock assessment (Southeast Data Assessment and Review [SEDAR] 68 operational

-1. (No Action).
-There is no Scamp and Yellowmouth Grouper complex.
+Alternative 1 (No Action) would continue to manage scamp as an individual species and yellowmouth grouper as part of the Other South Atlantic Shallow Water Grouper (OSASWG) complex, and not allow changes to catch levels and other management measures necessary to address the overfished status of scamp and yellowmouth grouper as a complex, as per the 2022 stock assessment (Southeast Data Assessment and Review [SEDAR] 68 operational assessment [OA]) (see Sections 2.1.1 and 3.2.1).
+Preferred Alternative 2 would establish a new Scamp and Yellowmouth Grouper complex and allow landings of both species to be tracked more appropriately as a complex, allow for changes to catch levels and management measures necessary to address the overfished status of these two species, and is therefore consistent with the best scientific information available (BSIA), as opposed to Alternative 1 (No Action).

-2. Remove yellowmouth grouper from the OSASWG complex and establish the new Scamp and Yellowmouth Grouper complex.

-See Chapter 2 for detailed language of alternatives.
+- 1. (No Action).
+There is no Scamp and Yellowmouth Grouper complex. - 2.
+Remove yellowmouth grouper from the OSASWG complex and establish the new Scamp and Yellowmouth Grouper complex. - See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.